akkartik/mu/Readme.md

 ```

 (You'll find this version in `tangle.mu`.)

+Any instruction without ingredients or products that starts with a
+non-alphanumeric character is a label.
+By convention we use '+' to indicate
+label names.

 This is a good time to point out that `{` and `}` are also just labels in Mu
 syntax, and that `break` and `loop` get rewritten as jumps to just after the